nccgroup/redsnarf/readme.md

 •   Quickly identify weak and guessable username/password combinations (default of administrator/Password01);
 •   The ability to retrieve hashes across a range;
 •   Hash spraying -
-o   Credsfile will accept a mix of pwdump, fgdump and plain text username and password separated by a space;
+    Credsfile will accept a mix of pwdump, fgdump and plain text username and password separated by a space;
 •	Lsass dump for offline analysis with Mimikatz;
 •	Dumping of Domain controller hashes using NTDSUtil and retrieval of NTDS.dit for local parsing;
 •	Dumping of Domain controller hashes using the drsuapi method;